October 9th is National Pet Obesity Awareness Day, but obesity is a health problem for dogs all year long.

 The health consequences of these extra pounds are just as serious, too: overweight dogs put greater stress on their joints, hearts, lungs, liver, and kidneys.
 They’re more prone to injury, and are at a higher risk during surgery.

 And it probably doesn’t feel good to them, either.
 Fat dogs don’t have the energy or the natural curiosity and playfulness that fit dogs do.
 Although dogs can’t decide to go on a diet or exercise more, they definitely appreciate life a whole lot more when they’re trim and ready for action.

-- Overeating for a dog is really a matter of overfeeding–overly generous portious, too many between-meals snacks, and table scraps.
-Sometimes the owner mistakenly believes that a dog needs access to food twenty-fours a day, or that dogs only ‘ask’ for more food–oh, those puppy-dog eyes!–when they’re truly hungry.
+- Overeating for a dog is a matter of overfeeding–overly generous portions, between-meals snacks, and table scraps.
+Sometimes the owner mistakenly believes that a dog needs access to food 24 hours a day, or that dogs only ‘ask’ for more food when they’re truly hungry.
 Not true.
-Dogs are natural-born scavengers, and if they learn that a certain look or whimper will always yield more food, they’ll ask for it over and over, whether they’re hungry or not.
+Dogs are natural scavengers, and if they learn that a certain look will yield more food, they’ll ask for it over and over, whether they’re hungry or not.

 - Lack of exercise–it’s the same problem we humans have.
-With dogs generally confined indoors or in yards, they don’t get the exercise they need (and no, dogs will not ‘automatically’ exercise any more than humans will.
+Dogs generally confined indoors or in yards don’t get the exercise they need–and no, dogs won’t ‘automatically’ exercise any more than humans.
 They’re just as lazy as we are.
 Fence-running and playing isn’t enough.
 If the dog isn’t exercising there will be slow but steady weight gain, leading to obesity in middle age.